HoustonJ2013/Capstone_DL_Object_detection/README.md

 |<img src="https://raw.githubusercontent.com/HoustonJ2013/Capstone_DL_Object_detection/master/pics/Mean_Pixel_Accu.jpg" width=450 alt="Seismic interpretation" ALIGN="Middle">|<img src="https://raw.githubusercontent.com/HoustonJ2013/Capstone_DL_Object_detection/master/pics/Mean_IoU.jpg" width=450  alt="Semantic segmentation" ALIGN="Middle">|
 |:---------------:|:--------------:|

-Beyond the numbers and statistics, I will show a fews examples of prediction to have a better idea of how the models performed.
+Beyond the numbers and statistics, I show a few predicton examples of images to have a better idea of how the models performed.

 Example 1.
 Capstone model is able to handle confusing labels better than MIT Baseline Model.
 In this case, building and house are very close and it is even hard for a human being to differentiate from the two.
 <img src="./pics/MIT_VS_Capstone_Case1.png" width=650 alt="Seismic interpretation" ALIGN="Middle">

 ### Conclusion and demo